West Point Admissions Deadline

 - Get in contact with your regional Field Force Representative

-- Start a file with West Point – you’ll need SAT/ACT scores
+- Start a file with West Point – the Candidate Questionnaire – you’ll need SAT/ACT scores

 - Apply for a Congressional Nomination